 Former LDWF secretary pleads guilty to bribery charges; faces jail time, fines

-LAFAYETTE — Jack Montoucet, the former secretary of the Louisiana Department of Wildlife and Fisheries, pleaded guilty to playing a role in a kickback scheme involving a statewide department contract, The Advocate reported Tuesday.
+LAFAYETTE — Jack Montoucet, the former secretary of the Louisiana Department of Wildlife and Fisheries, pleaded guilty to playing a role in a kickback scheme involving a statewide department contract, the U.S. Attorney's Office said Tuesday.

-The paper reported that Montoucet pleaded guilty to one count of conspiracy to commit an offense, namely to receive a bribe.

 Montoucet was initially indicted on one count of conspiracy to commit bribery and wire fraud, three counts of wire fraud and one count of conspiracy to commit money laundering in May 2025.
 The indictment said Montoucet made $122,507.96 off the scheme.